RHEcosystemAppEng/patch-utils/README.md

     // #####################################################################
     // ##### Patch Labels, Annotations, or any other map[string]string #####
     // #####################################################################
-    // patches is a list of patchutils.JsonPatch that will get executed once you execute the patchFunc, patchutils.PatchFunc.
+    // patches is a list of patchutils.JsonPatch that will get executed once you execute the
-    // err is an error from the patch generation process; executing patchFunc might return an error arising from the API calls.
+    // patchFunc, patchutils.PatchFunc. err is an error from the patch generation process;
+    // executing patchFunc might return an error arising from the API calls.
     // use the wrapper function patchutils.JsonPatchMapP if you don't need the generation error.
-    // use the wrapper function patchutils.JsonPatchMapQ if you only need the patchFunc. patches, patchFunc, err := patchutils.JsonPatchMap(ctx, clt, obj, "/metadata/labels", obj.GetLabels(), map[string]string{
+    // use the wrapper function patchutils.JsonPatchMapQ if you only need the patchFunc. patches, patchFunc, err := patchutils.JsonPatchMap(
+        ctx, clt, obj, "/metadata/labels", obj.GetLabels(), map[string]string{
             patchutils.SanitizeKeyForJsonPatch("your.label/first.key"): "label-value",
             patchutils.SanitizeKeyForJsonPatch("your.label/second.key"): "another-label-value",
     })
+    patchErr := patchFunc() // this statement executes the patches against the api

     // #################################
     // ##### Patch any Spec object #####
     // #################################
     // assign with your own spec
     var spec *interface{}
-    // patch is the patchutils.JsonPatch that will get executed once you execute the patchFunc, patchutils.PatchFunc.
+    // patch is the patchutils.JsonPatch that will get executed once you execute the patchFunc,
-    // err is an error from the patch generation process; executing patchFunc might return an error arising from the API calls.
+    // patchutils.PatchFunc. err is an error from the patch generation process; executing patchFunc
+    // might return an error arising from the API calls.
     // use the wrapper function patchutils.JsonPatchSpecP if you don't need the generation error.
-    // use the wrapper function patchutils.JsonPatchSpecQ if you only need the patchFunc. patch, patchFunc, err := patchutils.JsonPatchSpec(ctx, clt, obj, spec)
+    // use the wrapper function patchutils.JsonPatchSpecQ if you only need the patchFunc. patch, patchFunc, err := patchutils.JsonPatchSpec(ctx, clt, obj, spec) patchErr := patchFunc() // this statement executes the patches against the api

     // ############################################
     // ##### Patch a finalizer into an object #####
     // ############################################
-    // patch is the patchutils.JsonPatch that will get executed once you execute the patchFunc, patchutils.PatchFunc.
+    // patch is the patchutils.JsonPatch that will get executed once you execute the patchFunc,
-    // err is an error from the patch generation process; executing patchFunc might return an error arising from the API calls.
+    // patchutils.PatchFunc. err is an error from the patch generation process; executing patchFunc
+    // might return an error arising from the API calls.
     // use the wrapper function patchutils.JsonPatchFinalizerInP if you don't need the generation error.
-    // use the wrapper function patchutils.JsonPatchFinalizerInQ if you only need the patchFunc. patch, patchFunc, err := patchutils.JsonPatchFinalizerIn(ctx, clt, obj, "my.custom/cleanup-finalizer")
+    // use the wrapper function patchutils.JsonPatchFinalizerInQ if you only need the patchFunc. patch, patchFunc, err := patchutils.JsonPatchFinalizerIn(ctx, clt, obj, "my.custom/cleanup-finalizer") patchErr := patchFunc() // this statement executes the patches against the api

     // ##############################################
     // ##### Patch a finalizer out of an object #####
     // ##############################################
-    // patch is the patchutils.JsonPatch that will get executed once you execute the patchFunc, patchutils.PatchFunc.
+    // patch is the patchutils.JsonPatch that will get executed once you execute the patchFunc,
-    // err is an error from the patch generation process; executing patchFunc might return an error arising from the API calls.
+    // patchutils.PatchFunc. err is an error from the patch generation process; executing patchFunc
+    // might return an error arising from the API calls.
     // use the wrapper function patchutils.JsonPatchFinalizerOutP if you don't need the generation error.
-    // use the wrapper function patchutils.JsonPatchFinalizerOutQ if you only need the patchFunc. patch, patchFunc, err := patchutils.JsonPatchFinalizerOut(ctx, clt, obj, "my.custom/cleanup-finalizer") }
+    // use the wrapper function patchutils.JsonPatchFinalizerOutQ if you only need the patchFunc. patch, patchFunc, err := patchutils.JsonPatchFinalizerOut(ctx, clt, obj, "my.custom/cleanup-finalizer") patchErr := patchFunc() // this statement executes the patches against the api }

 ```